Sums, Differences and Dilates

-Now to calculate the number of $d+1$-length integer vectors summing to 0 such that the positive elements sum to $k>0$, we split according to the number $i$ of positive elements (which must be in the range $1\le i\le\min(k,d)$).
-The number of choices of the locations of those $i$ positive elements is $\binom{d+1}{i}$, the number of $i$ positive numbers adding to $k$ is $\binom{k-1}{i-1}$ and the number of $d+1-i$ non-negative numbers adding to $k$ is $\binom{k+d-i}{d-i}$. \end{proof}
+To calculate the number of integer vectors of length $d+1$, summing to 0, whose positive elements sum to $t>0$, we classify such vectors according to the number $i$ of their positive elements.
+This number must be in the range $1\le i\le\min\set{t,d}$.
+The number of choices for the locations of the $i$ positive elements is $\binom{d+1}{i}$.
+The number of choices for the $i$ positive numbers summing to $t$ equals the number of choices for $i$ nonnegative numbers summing to $t-i$, which is $\binom{t-1}{i-1}$.
+Finally, the number of choices for the $d+1-i$ nonpositive numbers summing to $-t$ is $\binom{t+d-i}{d-i}$. \end{proof}